Plumsail/forms-docs/Public/designer/controls.rst

 Ink Sketch control behaves more similarly to a field.
 It allows users to draw or leave their input by holding down mouse key and dragging the mouse across the control.
 Can be used for signatures, drawings, |marking details over a background image|, etc.

 The data is stored in the session state, once the browser is closed, it is purged.
-The data is also sent on Form submission using Microsoft Flow, like other fields' data.
+The data is also sent on Form submission using Power Automate (MS Flow), like other fields' data.

 .. image:: ../images/designer/controls/InkSketch.png
    :alt: Ink Sketch